-- B. Procedure for Requesting Program/Course Modification - 1.
-All requests for program/course modification shall be submitted to the Disability Coordinator in Students Services in a timely manner and shall include the following information: - a. a description of the accommodations previously provided to the student for the program/course; - b an explanation of the relationship of the student's disability to the lack of success in completing the program/course; - c. the proposed program/course modification, if known; and - d. a statement by the student describing the efforts made to date to complete the required program/course activities with appropriate accommodations. - 2.
-The Disability Coordinator in Student Services shall work with the student and the faculty member/ team to examine the need for and, if necessary, to design acceptable program/course modification. - 3.
-If consensus cannot be reached regarding the necessity for or reasonableness of a modification, the Disability Coordinator in Student Services will forward the request and pertinent documentation to the Associate Vice President of Academic and Student Services.
+B. Procedure for Requesting Program/Course Modification

+- 1. All requests for program/course modification shall be submitted to the Disability Coordinator in a timely manner and shall include the following information: - a. a description of the accommodations previously provided to the student for the program/course; - b an explanation of the relationship of the student's disability to the lack of success in completing the program/course; - c. the proposed program/course modification, if known; and - d. a statement by the student describing the efforts made to date to complete the required program/course activities with appropriate accommodations. - 2.
+The Disability Coordinator shall work with the student and the faculty member/team to examine the need for and, if necessary, to design acceptable program/course modification. - 3.
+If consensus cannot be reached regarding the necessity for or reasonableness of a modification, the Disability Coordinator will forward the request and pertinent documentation to the Vice President of Academic and Student Services.